Colorectal and gastrointestinal cancer is on the rise among people under 50.

 If you or someone you care about is younger than 50 and has been diagnosed with colorectal cancer or other gastrointestinal cancers, you may be worried and confused.
 At Memorial Sloan Kettering, you will be cared for by doctors who understand how this disease affects you personally, and who will treat you with the most advanced surgical techniques and the best that medicine has to offer.

-MSK’s Center for Young Onset Colorectal Cancer
+MSK’s Center for Young Onset Colorectal and Gastrointestinal Cancer

 - MSK surgeons perform more robot-assisted minimally invasive surgeries for colorectal cancer than any other institution in the country.
 These procedures can shorten recovery time and reduce side effects.

-- Most people under 50 with colorectal cancer do NOT have a family history of the disease (American Cancer Society)
+- Most people under 50 with colorectal cancer do not have a family history of the disease.
+(American Cancer Society)